papasop/18th/README.md

 - **Theorem:** There is exactly one non-collapsing completion.
 - **Mathematics:** Global non-isolation (Axiom 1(iii)) requires dim ker H > 0 at every critical point.
 Therefore {∇S = 0} = {∇S = 0, dim ker H > 0} = M. Any non-collapsing completion is a subset of M. There is nowhere else to go.
-- **Pure Land:** 第十八愿说"我之国土" — singular, not plural.
-One land, not many.
-The destination is unique because every critical structure that avoids collapse is already part of M.
+- **Pure Land:** 十方諸佛皆共讚歎 (jippō shobukkyo essan) — the seventeenth vow: "If, when I attain buddhahood, innumerable buddhas in the lands of the ten directions should not all praise and glorify my name, may I not attain perfect enlightenment."
+All buddhas of all lands praise the same name — because there is only one non-collapsing completion to praise.

 ---